Preventing Cuticle Damage

 Aside from that, there isn't much more you can do to protect your cuticles.
 The only other option is to wear gloves all the time -- and that's just not practical for most people.

-For a lot more information on treating damaged cuticles, take a look at the links on the next page.
+For a lot more information on treating damaged cuticles, take a look at the links below.